High Blood Pressure in Children and Teens

 Secondary causes of high blood pressure in children and teens include:

-- Kidney disease and heart disease
+Kidney disease and heart disease.

-- Prescription medicine such as corticosteroids or birth control pills
+Prescription medicine such as corticosteroids, or birth control pills.

-drugs such as cocaine or methamphetamine
+Illegal drugs such as cocaine or methamphetamine.

-- Endocrine disorders such as overactive thyroid (hyperthyroidism) and diabetes
+Endocrine disorders such as overactive thyroid (hyperthyroidism) and diabetes.

 Risk Factors

-- Have a family history of high blood pressure or heart disease
+Have a family history of high blood pressure or heart disease.

-- Have a mother who smoked during pregnancy
+Have a mother who smoked during pregnancy.

 Symptoms